johnyoakum/MMSMIAMI_Automated_Imaging/README.md

 [Integrate DaRT in a ConfigMgr boot image using PowerShell](https://msendpointmgr.com/2019/12/23/integrate-dart-in-a-configmgr-boot-image-using-powershell/), [Adding DaRT to ConfigMgr Boot Images – And starting it earlier than early](https://www.deploymentresearch.com/adding-dart-to-configmgr-boot-images-and-starting-it-earlier-than-early/) and [DaRT & VNC Remote during OSD without Integration](https://garytown.com/dart-vnc-remote-during-osd-without-integration)

+Run the script "Add-DaRTtoBootImage.ps1" using the following command line, replacing the {} sections with your own data, to add the DaRT Tools to the boot wim and also confure it so that it starts when the boot image first starts up.
+When the DaRT tools starts, it will also add an entry to the dashboard under remote control codes so that you have the Ticket Number, IP Address, and port needed to connect.
+Using the attached DartConfig.dat file, it will always use port 3389.

+> .\Add-DaRTtoBootImage.ps1 -BootImageName '{Name of Boot Image to Use}' -MountPath {Mount Path} -DartCAB {Path to toolscabx64.cab} -SampleFiles .\SampleFiles\ -SiteServer {SiteServer} -SiteCode {SiteCode}

 ### Added Startup Command and Package
-Put you AutoDeploy.ps1 script in a shared folder for use in the pre-start command
+Copy the AutoDeploy.ps1 and the diskpart.txt files to a shared folder for use in the pre-start command

 Add the following prestart command: